 Day 15: Counter Knee-ups.
 Watch your elbows, peeps.
 If the only stable (meaning "unmoving") angle you have is "hyperextending" then practice holding your body (no knee-ups yet) with a slightly bent elbow.
 And for those that don't hyperextend but can only stabilize at full extension, practice this at different degrees of elbow flexion.
 Then add the knee-up part because #corestrengthadvent, yo.
 P.S.
 If you don't have a counter set-up like this, it also works where two counters come together.

 Day 17: Hanging w/Ribs Down.
-So the pre-requisites to this move are contained in videos in this blog post on hyper-mobility (https://nutritiousmovement.com/hypermobility-and-12-steps-…/).
-Once your elbows and scaps can be held where you want them, see what you can do about your ribs.
-If you’ve been thrusting, adding #ribsdown to hanging will ramp the #coreactivity (If you’re working through my book#DiastasisRecti, add this element to your hanging if you haven’t been).
+The pre-requisites to this move are contained in videos in this post on hyper-mobility.
+Once your elbows and scapulas can be held where you want them, see what you can do about your ribs.
+If you've been thrusting, adding #ribsdown to hanging will ramp the activity in the core musculature.
+If you're working through my book#DiastasisRecti, add this element to your hanging if you haven't been.

 Day 19: Rectus Femoris Stretch.
-Before you assume the typical quad stretch form (big picture), place a rolled towel beneath your ASIS (bony top points of your pelvis) and lower your pubic symphysis to the ground.
+Before you assume the typical quad stretch form (big picture), place a rolled towel beneath your A.S.I.S. (bony top points of your pelvis aka the anterior superior iliac spines) and lower your pubic symphysis to the ground.
 This will bring in the oft-circumvented RF muscle, which can be chronically tilting your pelvis (thus affecting core strength).

 Day 20.
-Grab an ankle (vs foot) like you’re doing a quad stretch.
+Quad stretch with forward bend.
+Grab an ankle (vs foot) like you're doing a quad stretch.
 Then, to see how the connective tissue is relating some parts to others, bend forward at the hips to touch the floor (keep that back leg lifting and your pelvis from twisting).
 Start by doing this to the seat of a chair and go farther as you can.
 Keep standing leg straight!